 With these ranges stated, pay attention to your body.
 How do YOU feel about six hours of sleep?
 Or when you get nine hours of sleep?
 Do you feel focused?
 Are you happy?
 Balanced?
 How much caffeine do you drink or feel you need to drink?

 Asking yourself these questions will help determine your optimal sleep hours.
-Also, keep in mind, simply because you give yourself eight hours in bed doesn’t mean you’re getting adequate, depending on what your body needs, or eight hours of sleep.
+Also, keep in mind simply because you give yourself eight hours in bed doesn’t mean you’re getting adequate, depending on what your body needs, or eight hours of sleep.

 Sleeping Tips – Learning